St Bede’s College Open Day is Tuesday 7 May 2024, 9am – 12noon.

 Boarding at St Bede’s is a tradition that goes back to the 1920s.
 Our rich history and tradition provides an excellent foundation to embrace the challenges of the modern era and prepare our boys to be Catholic leaders wherever life takes them.

 Today’s boarders enjoy life away from home at the only single-sex Catholic boarding school in the South Island.
-Under the leadership of Deputy Director Jon McDowall and Director of Boarding, Mr Dai Williams, the Boarding School has a renewed focus on providing the best possible environment for all boys to develop into fine young men of St Bede.
+Under the leadership of Rector Jon McDowall and Assistant Rector – Boarding, Mr Kurt Paterson, the Boarding School has a renewed focus on providing the best possible environment for all boys to develop into fine young men of St Bede.